 Please read the Fundamental Principles below in entirety.
 If you agree with these principles, then you are eligible to join an existing 7th Day Pioneer Home Church or form a new one.

 2) How do I form a new home-church?

 The requirements for starting a home-church are minimal.
-You need to have at least three adults to commit to forming your home-church, but four is considered ideal.
+You need to have at least two adults to commit to forming your home-church, but three or four is considered ideal.
 This will form your “core group” of members to keep the home-church running smoothly.
 The ultimate size of your home-church is up to you.
 As new members of your home-church are added, ten adults might be a good number depending on your location, etc. If your home-church continues to expand, at some point, you may consider breaking it up into another separate home-church.
 This is entirely up to you and the members of your home-church.

 3) Training for all members of the home-church.